 Like all of medicine and health care, psychiatry stands poised on a threshold of great and rapid changes.
 In the near future, advances in imaging, molecular biology, genomics, and related research areas will unlock many of the brain's mysteries, allowing more personalized treatments, based on new understanding of pathophysiology.
 Psychiatric patients, their families, and society at large will benefit.
-It is an exciting time to be a physician and to specialize in the evolving specialty of psychiatry.
+It is an exciting time to be a physician and to specialize in the evolving field of psychiatry.